bytepool/nft_beginners_guide/README.md

 # A beginner's guide to nftables

-As the name suggests, this is a simple beginner's guide to nftables. **You can find prebuilt versions in various formats in the `build/` directory**.
+As the name suggests, this is a simple beginner's guide to nftables. **You can find a prebuilt single html version in the `build/singlehtml` directory**.

 This is still a work in progress, but I would appreciate any initial feedback on this project.